VetNexusMD professional nexus letter services logo

 What to Look for in a Nexus Letter Doctor: A Veteran’s Checklist

 Whether you choose VetNexusMD or another provider, these are the criteria that distinguish a qualified nexus letter doctor from an inadequate one.
-Use this checklist when evaluating any provider:
+Use this checklist when considering any provider:

 Credentials and Specialty Match